 3) People who are fresh out of a troubled relationship

 Beware because whenever you are emotionally fragile and vulnerable, you become the perfect profile to target.
 Breakups are tough to go through and are made even harder when people with toxic personalities sweep in a promise to mend your broken heart.
-Although narcissists are incapable of loving normally and enjoying healthy relationships, they are cunning enough to feed their partners what they want to hear in order to get them on side.
+Although narcissists are incapable of loving normally and enjoying healthy relationships, they are cunning enough to feed their partners what they want to hear in order to get them on their side.
 Plus, they’ll also convince themselves that you are too damaged to walk away and rack up more failure…

 4) People that look up to them